M-Files/Developer-Portal/Intelligent-Metadata-Layer/Intelligence-Services/index.md

 ## Installing and configuring Intelligence Services

-Intelligence Services are installed and configured inn identical way to [Vault Application Framework]({{ site.baseurl }}/Frameworks/Vault-Application-Framework) applications; by using the M-Files Admin tool.
+Intelligence Services are installed and configured in an identical way to [Vault Application Framework]({{ site.baseurl }}/Frameworks/Vault-Application-Framework) applications; by using the M-Files Admin tool.
 The online user guide [details how to install an Intelligence Service](https://www.m-files.com/user-guide/latest/eng/adding_an_intelligence_service.html).

 Intelligence Services may or may not require an additional licence to run.
 Licences are installed using the M-Files Admin tool, in the same `Applications` dialog used to install the service itself.
 {:.note}